Skip to main content Skip to footer

 • Change management: Understand how delays ripple through your schedule to make informed adjustments.

-monday work management creates network diagrams from your existing project data.
-No manual drawing required — the platform updates dependencies automatically as your project evolves.
+The right project management platform creates network diagrams from your existing project data, updating dependencies automatically as your project evolves.

 3 types of network diagrams

-Project managers use three main network diagram methods to visualize workflows.
+Project managers use 3 main network diagram methods to visualize workflows.
 Each method suits different project types and industries.

 1. Activity on arrow method